Table of Contents

 Recently, a short-form complaint for hair relaxer cancer lawsuits was endorsed by Judge Rowland on August 4, 2023.
 This enables plaintiffs to refer to the master complaint easily, simplifying the filing of new cases in the MDL.

-This development is expected to streamline filings and promote more hair relaxer-related lawsuits within the MDL.
-As of August 15, 275 hair relaxer cases were pending in the MDL.
+This development is expected to streamline filings and promote more hair relaxer lawsuits within the MDL.

 On September 13, 2023, Judge Mary M. Rowland created guidelines for filing claims in the large, growing lawsuit concerning hair relaxer products.
 Despite it being referred to as a “class action,” it is officially a multi-district litigation (MDL), meaning various individual cases are handled together in one court to save time and resources.